 On the other hand, there were many examples of poor floor broker trade executions.
-Floor brokers had to make a living and at times, it was at the expense of the retail trader.
+Floor brokers had to make a living and, at times, it was at the expense of the retail trader.
 Another thing to consider in the debate over pit versus electronic trading is whether electronic trading can handle turbulent times.
-It is hard not to forget the flash crash that took the Dow down about 1,000 points in a couple of minutes.
+It is hard not to forget the May 2010 flash crash that took the Dow down about 1,000 points within 10 minutes.

 Electronic trading was the cause of the flash crash.
-High-frequency traders are responsible for an increasingly larger amount of the volume on the stock exchanges.
+High-frequency traders are responsible for an increasingly larger amount of volume on the stock exchanges.
+A 2017 note from J.P.
+Morgan said only 10% of trading originated from discretionary traders.
 Many believe high-frequency traders manipulate prices much more than floor traders ever could.

 Day trading has become increasingly popular since electronic trading came on the scene.
 It is almost impossible to day trade without using electronic trading.
 It is another issue whether the world is better off with the introduction of day trading.
 For those who hold longer-term positions, there isn’t much of a difference between pit trading and electronic trading.
 The commissions are lower in electronic trading, but a good relationship with the right people on the floor can more than compensate for the commission savings.

 In the end, electronic trading has too many benefits.
 Perhaps the biggest benefit of all is the exchange consolidation and economies of scale created by electronic platforms.
 In theory, the savings are passed on to the ultimate customers of the exchange, the traders, hedgers, and other market participants.
 It is only a matter of time before the pits no longer exist.
-Floor traders build the commodity markets but times changed.
+Floor traders built the commodity markets, but times have changed.

-The days of pit trading have ended.
+The days of pit trading may be ending.
 However, a few exchanges still have physical traders on the floor or located at the exchange.
-One example is the London Metal Exchange which still trades parts of the session in a ring which is synonymous with a pit.
+One example is the London Metal Exchange, which still trades parts of the session in a ring, which is synonymous with a pit.
 Electronic trading lowered costs and made it easier for oversight in these days of increasing rules and regulations.